Widths of regular and context-free languages: Tree automata

+Note that this generalises Definition \ref{def:lex}, by taking $\epsilon\preceq a$ for all $a\in\Sigma$.
 As before we will write $t \sim t'$ if $t, t'\in T(\FF)$ are related by the lexicographic order; the definitions of \emph{chain} and \emph{antichain} are as before.
 To quantify antichain growth we need a notion of the size of a tree.
 The measure we will use will be \emph{height}:

-\begin{definition}The \emph{height} function $h:T(\FF,\XX)\rightarrow \mathbb{N}$ is defined by $h(x) = 0$ for all $x\in\XX$, $h(t) = 1$ for all $t\in\FF_1$ and $h(t(t_1,\ldots,t_n)) = 1 + \max(h(t_1,\ldots,t_n))$ for all $t\in \FF_n$ ($n\geq 1$) and $t_1,\ldots,t_n\in T(\FF,\XX)$.
-For a language $L$, the set $\{t\in L|h(t)=k\}$ is denoted $L_{=k}$. \end{definition}
+\begin{definition}The \emph{height} function $h:T(\FF,\XX)\rightarrow \mathbb{N}$ is defined by $h(x) = 0$ for all $x\in\XX$, $h(t) = 1$ for all $t\in\FF_0$ and $h(t(t_1,\ldots,t_n)) = 1 + \max(h(t_1,\ldots,t_n))$ for all $t\in \FF_n$ ($n\geq 1$) and $t_1,\ldots,t_n\in T(\FF,\XX)$.
+For a language $L$, the set $\{t\in L\mid h(t)=k\}$ is denoted $L_{=k}$. \end{definition}